 Aggregation of low-cardinality fields | Aggregates fields that have a small number of unique values.
 In this case, grouping is used.
 One example is counting the number of orders per city.
 A clustering operation can easily achieve this purpose. |

 Aggregation of high-cardinality fields | Aggregates fields that have a large number of unique values.
 Histogram aggregation is typically used.
 One example is counting the hourly visits.
-A clustering key can be used to accelerate data aggregation by a specified scope or range. |
+A sorting key can be used to accelerate data aggregation by a specified scope or range. |

-Hybrid aggregation of low- and high-cardinality fields | Groups and aggregates low-cardinality fields first (for example, orders per city), and then creates a histogram using high-cardinality fields (for example, timestamps).
+Hybrid aggregation of low- and high-cardinality fields | First groups and aggregates low-cardinality fields (for example, orders per city) using a clustering key, and then creates a histogram for high-cardinality fields (for example, timestamps) using a sorting key.
 Multi-level clustering improves the efficiency of hybrid queries. |

 Only Elasticsearch 7.10.2 supports enhanced aggregation.